 The Internet: Still in the Early Evolutionary Stages

-Even after 20 years of online access, the world is still at the beginning of the Internet revolution.
+Even after more than 20 years of online access, the world is still at the beginning of the Internet revolution.
 We believe that the importance and influence of digital technology and media has already dwarfed that of television.
 The pace of digital change and its impact will continue to accelerate over the next ten years, which is why we have tracked a sample of the American population as they have moved online and progressed from modems to broadband to mobile and beyond.

 The USC Annenberg School Center for the Digital Future: